MainulDip/AndroidDevStudy/BackgroundTasks-WorkManager-Scheduler.md

 ### WorkManager:
 It's a part of the Android Jetpack and Architecture Component.
 It's a combination of opportunistic and guaranteed execution techniques.
 - Opportunistic execution means that WorkManager will do the background work as soon as it can.
-- Guaranteed execution means that WorkManager will take care of the logic to start background work under a variety of situations, even if you navigate away from your app.
+- Guaranteed execution means that WorkManager will take care of the logic to start background work under a variety of situations, even if you navigate away from your app

 Docs: https://developer.android.com/topic/libraries/architecture/workmanager/
 Background Work Scheduler Guide: https://developer.android.com/guide/background/